Chinese Herbs for Postpartum Depression and Anxiety

-The use of Chinese herbs for post-partum depression, and anxiety disorders, is based on treating the individual as much as the disorder.
-Depression and anxiety don’t exist in a vacuum, but in a specific human being in a specific time and place.
+The use of Chinese herbs for postpartum depression and anxiety disorders, is based on treating the individual.
+Postpartum Depression and anxiety don’t exist in a vacuum, but in a specific human being in a specific time and place.

-In fact, part of the way one cures anxiety, is to learn how to pay attention to these physical symptoms that operate on a very primitive level; before you know you are anxious about something, your body is already manifesting symptoms.
+I am not being glib, but part of the way you can cure your anxiety, is to learn how to pay attention to these physical symptoms that operate on a very primitive level; before you know you are anxious about something, your body is already manifesting symptoms.
 This is how our nervous systems work.
 We are animals.

 A fluttering sensation in the chest.
 Tension in the facial muscles.
 A tight brow, temples, jaw, mouth.
 Shortness of Breath.
 Nausea.
 Diarrhea.
 Chills.
 Tingling in the skin.
 Restlessness at night, tossing and turning.
 Inability to get comfortable.
 Palpitations.
 Sudden hard heart beat.
 Insomnia.
 Worry.
 Obsessive Thinking.

 Qi and Energy Movement in Chinese Medicine